This post may contain affiliate links. Please read my disclosure policy.

 - In a large bowl, cream together the cream cheese, condensed milk, vanilla, and powdered sugar.
 Mix until it is smooth and creamy.
 You want to make sure there are not small pieces of the cream cheese remaining.

-- Divide in half.
-Add a few drops of green food coloring to one half.
-Mix the filling until it is a light green.
-Spread this mixture over the prepared crust.
+- Spread this mixture over the prepared crust.
 Be sure to press into all spaces evenly, return to the refrigerator or put in the freezer for 5-10 minutes.

-- For the chocolate filling, remove Andes mints from wrappers, and place in a microwave safe bowl.
-Melt the chocolates for about one minute, and stir to combine into a smooth creamy chocolate.
+- Melt the chocolates for about one minute, and stir to combine into a smooth creamy chocolate.
 Add the melted chocolate to the remaining portion of the filling, stirring to combine.
 The mixture will start to thicken, but will still be creamy.
-Pour the chocolate mixture over the green mixture and return to the refrigerator to chill, at least 2-3 hours, before serving.

-- Top with chopped mints if desired.
+- Top with chopped mints, if desired.

 What size is your package of Oreo cookies?
 They come in different packaging based on type-family, Costco?
 How many ounces is the package or maybe how many cookies would you need to make one x recipe for the bottom layer?
 I’m assuming that using an 8” x 8” pan each layer is pretty thick.
 Thank you for your clarification.